-The Capped Calls are separate transactions entered into by the Company with each of the Counterparties, are not part of the terms of the 2028 Convertible Notes and do not change the note holders' rights under the 2028 Convertible Notes or the Indenture.
+The Capped Calls are separate transactions entered into by the Company with each of the Counterparties, are not part of the terms of the 2028 Convertible Notes and do not change the note holders' rights under the 2028 Convertible Notes or the indenture governing the 2028 Convertible Notes.
 Holders of the 2028 Convertible Notes do not have any rights with respect to the Capped Calls.